Automating Sensor Characterization with Bayesian Optimization: CCD: Design and Operation

 The \sisero{} achieves extremely low noise and substantially faster readout compared to Skipper-CCDs \citep{Tiffenberg_2017}.
 The \sisero{} has been designed for n-channel and p-channel CCDs \citep{SiSeRO_stanford, SiSeRO_PRL_2024}.
 This work is focused on the \sisero{} version designed for thick, fully-depleted p-channel CCDs~\citep{SiSeRO_PRL_2024}, incorporating an isolation guard and optimized implants to support high-voltage operation while preserving sub-electron performance.

 \sisero{} design studies using TCAD found that the device operates stably in depletion mode with strong junction coupling, achieving a sensitivity of $\sim$2.5\,nA per electron and a linear response for small charge packets.
-Impact-ionization noise was negligible for drain–source voltages below 5\,V. Noise simulations with correlated double sampling (CDS) predicted 2.4\,e$^-$\,rms/pixel at $\sim$300\,kpix/s and 0.1\,e$^-$\,rms/pixel at $\sim$700\,pix/s through multisampling---about seven times faster than Skipper-CCDs at the same noise floor ~\citep{SiSeRO_sims}.
+Impact-ionization noise was negligible for drain–source voltages below 5\,V. Noise simulations with correlated double sampling (CDS) predicted 2.4\,e$^-$\,rms/pixel at $\sim$300\,kpix/s and 0.1\,e$^-$\,rms/pixel at $\sim$700\,pix/s through multisampling---about seven times faster than Skipper-CCDs at the same noise floor~\cite{SiSeRO_sims}.
 Laboratory tests validated these predictions.
 The \sisero{} has record-high sensitivity with 1.54\,nA/e$^-$.
 It also demonstrates sub-electron noise, reaching 0.74\,e$^-$\,rms/pixel in single-sample mode and as low as 0.021\,e$^-$\,rms/pixel with multisampling.
-Finally, it reads out more than six times faster than Skipper-CCDs~\citep{SiSeRO_PRL_2024}.
-These results confirm single-electron resolution over a broad dynamic range, though further optimization of biasing, timing, and integration parameters will be needed to fully exploit the sensor’s potential.
+These results confirm single-electron resolution over a broad dynamic range, although further optimization of biasing, timing, and integration parameters will be needed to fully exploit the sensor’s potential.